For information on where to directly dispose of your waste on campus see the A-Z Waste and Recycling page.

 The ultimate aspiration of the University is to minimise the quantity of waste created, with the limited waste being sent for sustainable waste treatment, sending zero to landfill (we have already achieved zero to landfill for our main wastes).
 The journey towards this starts with a look at what happens to our current waste in terms of collection and disposal.
 Our aims are to improve the levels of recycling and to move the remaining waste higher up the Waste Management Hierarchy.

 Studies have shown that the mixed recycling method we use increases the amount of recycling typically by around 25% compared to separated waste.
-Mixed bins make it simpler and easier for user to recycle and it's easier for the waste company to collect and transport the materials.
+Mixed bins make it simpler and easier for users to recycle and it's easier for the waste company to collect and transport the materials.

 By taking out food waste and waste to be recycled, the levels of residual waste should drop dramatically but will still remain a large percentage of total campus waste.
 This will go to our contractor to be sorted.
 Any materials that can be recycled will be removed and any remaining waste shredded and sorted into fine aggregate materials or refuse-derived fuel.
 This will move our residual waste higher up the Waste Management Hierarchy.